Skip to content

 git remote set-url origin git@github.com:<owner>/<repo>.git

-4. Push to your new created repository.
+4. Push to your newly created repository:

 git push